bitcoin-sv/ts-sdk/API.md

 Argument Details

 + **endian**
   + The endian for converting BigNumber to array.
-Default value is undefined.
+Default value is 'be'.
 + **length**
   + The length for the resultant array.
 Default value is undefined.